 - daily lessons for Reading Recovery students,

 - scheduling for students and teachers,

 - administrative support.

-- In order to insure reliable, consistent results for students, Reading Recovery sites and schools agree to abide by the standards set out in the Standards and Guidelines of Reading Recovery in the Canada (4th Ed.
-2004).
+- In order to ensure fidelity, and consistent results for students, Reading Recovery sites and schools agree to abide by the standards set out in the Standards and Guidelines of Reading Recovery in the Canada (4th ed., 2014).
 The founder of Reading Recovery, Marie M. Clay, granted the trademark for Reading Recovery to Canadian Institute of Reading Recovery.

 - Permission to use the trademark is granted royalty-free on an annual basis as long as the user complies with the standards and guidelines.

-For more information about Reading Recovery please contact your local school to speak to a Reading Recovery teacher or to speak to the district's Reading Recovery Teacher Leader, contact Daun Newman, at (250) 788-2528 or at firstname.lastname@example.org
+For more information about Reading Recovery please contact your local school to speak to a Reading Recovery teacher or to speak to the district's Reading Recovery Teacher Leader, contact Cristal Bertrand, at (250) 242-5281 or at email@example.com

 School District N0.
-59, Peace River South has had Reading Recovery for 10 years.
+59, Peace River South has had Reading Recovery since 1997.
 We are part of a larger Reading Recovery site that includes our sister district, School District N0.
 60, Peace River North.
-During that time, we have had a combined total of 45 Reading Recovery teachers who have served approximately 2000 students.